-We hope that you will join us for the 26th annual Carmichael-Walling Lectures at Abilene Christian University.
-The Lectures are free and open to the public.
-They will be held in room 114 of the Onstead-Packer Biblical Studies Building at ACU on Thursday, November 8, 2012 at 4:00 and 7:30 p.m.
+Please join us for the 29th annual Carmichael-Walling Lectures at Abilene Christian University.
+Lectures are free and open to the public, and they will take place in Room 114 of the Onstead-Packer Biblical Studies Building on Thursday, November 12, 2015.
 For more information, contact Jeff Childers at ACU's Graduate School of Theology: email@example.com.

 Subscribe to email news about this event.